strongjz/dfw-hashi/content/home/50_development.md

 There's three basic options for structuring this using AWS Lambda:

 * Microservice — A single lambda function is responsible for only one action.
-For example, there are 3 separate lambda functions for showing, creating and deleting a book.
 * Service  — A single lambda function is responsible for a group of related actions.
-For example, one lambda function handles all book-related actions, but customer-related actions are kept in a separate lambda function.
-* Monolith  — One lambda function manages all the bookstore actions.
+* Monolith  — One lambda function manages all the API actions.

 ---